TokisanGames/Terrain3D/doc/docs/user_interface.md

 Click `Textures` or `Meshes` to switch between the asset types.

+Mesh thumbnail generation is currently unreliable.
+Hover over a mesh or click `Meshes` to regenerate them.

 ```{image} images/ui_asset_dock_bottom.png
 :target: ../_images/ui_asset_dock_bottom.png
 ```

 ### Dock Position

-The dropdown box allows you to select the dock position.
+The dropdown option allows you to select the dock position.
 Shown above, it is docked to the bottom panel.
 Below, it is docked to the right sidebar, in the [bottom right position](https://docs.godotengine.org/en/stable/classes/class_editorplugin.html#class-editorplugin-constant-dock-slot-left-ul).

 ```{image} images/ui_asset_dock_sidebar.png
 :target: ../_images/ui_asset_dock_sidebar.png